13 Basic Electrician Tools You Need as an Apprentice

 A Skilled Trades College of Canada student wearing a toolbelt of essential tools

-Ready to jumpstart your career as an apprentice electrician?
-Awesome!
 But before diving into the world of wires and circuits, let's talk about your most important allies: your electrician tools.
-Every electrician and electrician-in-training needs a trusty tool kit that can tackle any electrical tasks that come your way.
+Every electrician and electrician-in-training needs a trusty tool kit that can tackle any electrical tasks that come their way.

 Essential Electrical Apprentice Tool List